Architecture

 - Transport: Moves requests and responses between contexts.

-- Schemas: Generated from OpenRPC and used for runtime validation.
+- Schemas: Generated from the CIP-103 OpenRPC spec and used for runtime validation.

 Data flow